 Laboratory analysis of gas samples collected during drilling will be carried out to further refine gas composition data within the Amungee Member shale intervals.

-On 25 January 2022 Falcon provided details of the planned Stage 3 work programme.
-The planned Stage 3 work programme of the restated Farm-Out Agreement will include the drilling, fracture stimulation and extended production test of two horizontal wells.
+On 25 January 2022 Falcon provided details of the planned Stage 3 work programme which included the drilling, fracture stimulation and extended production test of two horizontal wells.

 Stage 3 Planned Work Programme includes: